Apahadi73/apahadi73/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=apahadi73.apahadi73)

 - 🔭 I’m currently working on building different web application modules using different frontend frameworks (React, StencilJS, Preact, Angular) and technologies (Jenkins, GitHub actions, and Docker)
-- 🌱 I’m currently learning design patterns, programming languages (TypeScript, GO and Java)
+- 🌱 I’m currently learning design patterns, programming languages (TypeScript, GO and Java), and DevOps tools like Jenkins, and GitHub Actions
 - 👯 I’m looking to collaborate on open-source projects related to web development
 - 💬 Ask me about how to build framework agnostic web components and set up github actions for your CI/CD pipeline
 - 📫 How to reach me: apahadi73@gmai.com